harsh-sahni-projects/photo-gallery-ionic-app/README.md

 This is a PWA (Progressive Web App) which can run both on android and iOS.

-I have used Ionic and Capacitor framewords to build this app.
+I have used Ionic and Capacitor frameworks to build this app.